 DocuSign phishing emails: 4 signs of an attack, and how to protect yourself

-Signing documents electronically saves time and makes it easier for people to close contracts, sign mortgage or other legal documents, without making trips to the bank, post office or other courier services like FedEx and UPS.
+Signing documents electronically saves time and makes it easier for people to close contracts, sign mortgage or other legal documents, and fill out tax forms without making trips to the bank, post office or other courier services like FedEx and UPS.
 But electronic signatures can also come with risks.

 Scammers have launched phishing attacks designed to mimic emails from document-signature companies in an effort to trick people into giving up their personal and financial information.

-These phishing attacks have grown ever so popular during the COVID 19 pandemic as people are supposed to avoid face-to-face contact as part of social-distancing efforts.
+And these phishing attacks could likely increase as the U.S. continues to deal with the COVID-19 pandemic.
+People are supposed to avoid face-to-face contact as part of social-distancing efforts.
 Signing documents online is a good way to avoid unnecessary contact during the virus.

 But even after the pandemic passes, consumers will need to be aware of phishing scams tied to online signatures.
 These scams can expose the key financial information of consumers, and give cybercriminals access to bank accounts and online credit card portals.

 Fortunately, consumers can avoid falling victim to these scams if they understand how to recognize some of the telltale signs of phishing emails.